 The Annual Meeting shall be held during and in the vicinity of the North American Championships, or the DN World Championship when held in North America if possible.
 Special meetings may be called on the order of the Governing Committee or upon demand in writing by twenty-five percent of the membership.
 Exact time and place of all meetings shall be fixed by the Governing Committee.
-If a special meeting is called, the purpose thereof must be stated in such form as to permit voting by mail, and no other business may be transacted.
+If a special meeting is called, the purpose thereof must be stated in such form as to permit electronic voting using an email address provided by the member, and no other business may be transacted.
 All proposals to be made at the IDNIYRA Annual Meeting shall be submitted to the Governing Committee in writing ninety (90) days prior to the meeting.
 All proposals so submitted must be published in the DN newsletter by December 15.
 A quorum at a meeting is any number present.
-However, if less than twenty percent of the then-paid membership is present, all action must be ratified (unless rejected) by a mail vote.
-In addition, any action requiring a majority of two-thirds (such as amendments to the Constitution or By-Laws, or changes in the Official Specifications or Racing Rules) shall be put to a mail vote, regardless of the number present at the Annual Meeting.
+However, if less than twenty percent of the then-paid membership is present, all action must be ratified (unless rejected) by electronic voting using an email address provided by the member.
+In addition, any action requiring a majority of two-thirds (such as amendments to the Constitution or By-Laws, or changes in the Official Specifications or Racing Rules) shall be put to an electronic vote using an email address provided by the member, regardless of the number present at the Annual Meeting.
 All meetings shall be conducted according to Roberts Rules of Order.